Manley Field House Special Collections Research Center

 Contractor: R.A.
 Culotti Construction Company, Inc.

-Location: Corner of Comstock Avenue and East Colvin Street; part of Lampe Athletics Complex
+Location: Corner of Comstock Avenue and East Colvin Street; part of John A. Lally Athletics Complex

 Space: Original footprint occupied 1.6 acres; center dome rises 75 feet above the ground

-Notes: Named for Dr. George L. Manley, 1920 graduate of the College of Medicine and University Trustee-at-Large (1958), Manley Field House serves as headquarters of the University's Athletics Department.
-Originally scheduled for construction in 1950-1951, a decree by the National Production Authority posed a ban on all construction of new buildings intended for amusement, recreation, or entertainment purposes.
+Notes: Manley Field House was originally scheduled for construction in 1950-1951, but a decree by the National Production Authority posed a ban on all construction of new buildings intended for amusement, recreation, or entertainment purposes.
 This delayed construction until 1960-1962.
 Chancellor Tolley envisioned the field house as an all-purpose facility.
 Not only did Manley Field House serve as home field for the SU basketball and track teams, but it also provided shelter for baseball, lacrosse, and football practices.
 The first men's basketball game was held at the field house on December 1, 1962 against Kent State University.

 Manley has been used for many non-academic events, including the Chancellor's address to freshmen, concerts, dance marathons, and convocations.
 After the Carrier Dome was built it took over many of these events, including men's basketball, due to its larger capacity.